Okami0x0/OpenLovable/README.md

 ## 🗺️ Project Roadmap

-Open Lovable is actively being developed.
+Dira-Tak-Builder is actively being developed.
 Here are some of the features and improvements planned:

 -   [x] **Live Preview:** An `<iframe>` panel that shows a real-time, sandboxed preview of the generated application as the code is written.
 -   [ ] **Interactive Editing:** Allow users to click on elements in the preview to inspect and modify their properties.